openpolitics/manifesto/manifesto/society.md

 Religious organisations operating public services will be explicitly banned from promoting their religion in the process in order to protect vulnerable members of society.

 Religious individuals delivering public services wishing to conscientiously object will be limited from doing so in all but the most extreme cases (e.g. doctors and abortion).

+Local and national Remembrance Day/Sunday celebrations to be secular events, including the Cenotaph ceremony.

 ## Immigration